metallb/metallb/website/content/usage/_index.md

 - They both have the same sharing key.
 - They request the use of different ports (e.g. tcp/80 for one and tcp/443 for the other).
-- They both use the `Cluster` external traffic policy, or both have the _exact_ same selector.
+- They both use the `Cluster` external traffic policy, or they both point to the _exact_ same set of pods (i.e. the pod selectors are identical).

 If these conditions are satisfied, MetalLB _may_ colocate the two services on the same IP, but does not have to.
 If you want to ensure